 For more information visit

-96% of Australian schools participated in the third AEDC collection between May and July 2015.
-The national, state and territory and community results from the 2015 AEDC collection were released in early March 2016.
+96% of Australian schools participated in the fourth AEDC collection between May and July 2018.
+The national, state and territory and community results from the 2018 AEDC collection were released in early March 2019.

-Summary of the 2015 AEDC Data for Queensland
+Summary of the 2018 AEDC data for Queensland

-The AEDC: Queensland data in focus report (PDF, 2MB) provides a summary of the 2015 AEDC data.
+The AEDC: Queensland data in focus report (PDF, 2.2MB) provides a summary of the 2018 AEDC data.

-Download the report to find out how the AEDC is being used by schools, early childhood services, communities, local governments and researchers in Queensland.
-You can also view comparisons between Queensland's 2009, 2012 and 2015 results and read suggestions for how to use this data to support early childhood development.
+Download the report to find out about early childhood development using insights from the AEDC Queensland data.
+You can also view comparisons between Queensland's 2009, 2012, 2015 and 2018 data and read suggestions drawn from research to respond to early childhood development needs.